Pironj/TriviaGame/README.md

 # TriviaGame
 Trivia Game using JavaScript and jQuery

-* A 90's cartoon themed trivia game on the Show Doug Funny that aired on Nickelodeon.
+* A 90's cartoon themed trivia game on the Show Doug Funnie that aired on Nickelodeon.

 * Game shows only one question until the player answers it or their time runs out.